Distal Radius Fracture

-- The splint can be removed for showering.
+- Your therapist may advise you that your splint can be removed for showering.
 Make sure you keep your wound dry until it is healed and you no longer require a dressing.

 - Avoid placing your splint in the sun, in a closed car, near/on a heater or in hot water.
 Heat can alter the shape of your splint causing it to fit incorrectly and lose its shape.

-- Your splint can be washed in cold, soapy water daily and toweled dry.
+- Your splint can be washed in cold, soapy water daily and towelled dry.